-- 6.202 If the student has appealed the Hall Director's decision, then the case shall be treated as an Appeal. - During the sanctioning process, a student's prior behavior in the Residence Halls will be considered.
+- 6.201 In these hearings, the Judicial Board will make decisions on sanctioning alone. - 6.202 If the student has appealed the Hall Director's decision, then the case shall be treated as an Appeal. - During the sanctioning process, a student's prior behavior in the Residence Halls will be considered.